Janet Napolitano: Career

 In 1991, while a partner at Lewis and Roca LLP, Napolitano served as an attorney for Anita Hill.
 Hill testified in the U.S. Senate that then U.S. Supreme Court nominee Clarence Thomas had sexually harassed her ten years earlier when she was his subordinate at the Equal Employment Opportunity Commission.

-In 1993, Napolitano was appointed by President Bill Clinton as United States attorney for the District of Arizona.
+In 1993, Napolitano was appointed by President Bill Clinton as United States attorney for the District of Arizona, an office she held until 1997.
 As U.S. attorney, she was involved in the investigation of Michael Fortier of Kingman, Arizona, in connection with the Oklahoma City bombing.
 She ran for and won the position of Arizona attorney general in 1998.
 During her tenure as attorney general, she focused on consumer protection issues and improving general law enforcement.

 While serving as attorney general, she spoke at the 2000 Democratic National Convention just three weeks after having a mastectomy.
 Napolitano recalled that the pain was so unbearable that she could not stand up.
 "Work and family helped me focus on other things while I battled the cancer," says Napolitano.
 "I am very grateful for all the support I had from family, friends and Arizonans."
+As attorney general she also defended Arizona's death penalty statute before the United States Supreme Court when she argued Ring v.
+Arizona.